-While the second detector could be located in Japan on the same site as the first one, the alternative possibility of building the second tank in Korea was explored in a recently published white paper [4].
-In addition to sensitivity improvements for the long baseline experiment, the Korean candidate sites offer a higher overburden (and thus lower spallation backgrounds) than the Japanese HK site, which would increase sensitivity to low energy rare events like for instance supernova relic neutrinos.
+While the second detector could be located in Japan on the same site as the first one, the alternative possibility of building the second tank in Korea was explored in a recently published white paper [2].
+In addition to sensitivity improvements for the long baseline experiment, the Korean candidate sites offer a higher overburden (and thus lower spallation backgrounds) than the Japanese HK site, which would increase sensitivity to low energy rare events e.g. supernova relic neutrinos.

 A new 50 cm PMT model, the Hamamatsu R12860-HQE, was developed for HK.
-It is based on Hamamatsu R3600 PMT used in SK, but includes a box-and-line dynode and several other improvements.
-As a result, this new model offers better timing resolution and twice the detection efficiency due to improvements in both quantum efficiency and collection efficiency.
+It is based on the Hamamatsu R3600 PMT model used in SK, but includes a box-and-line dynode and several other improvements.
+As a result, this new model offers better timing resolution and twice the detection efficiency due to improvements in both quantum and collection efficiencies.
 Work to reduce the dark noise rate and to design new pressure-proof PMT covers is currently ongoing.